P2GX/phenoboard/book/src/help/installation.md

 1. Download the `.dmg` file from the [Releases](https://github.com/p2gx/phenoboard/releases) page
 2. Open the DMG and drag the app into your Applications folder
-3. When you try to open it, macOS will show a message:
+3. When you try to open it, macOS may show an error message:
-   *"App can't be opened because it is from an unidentified developer"*
+   *"App can't be opened because it is from an unidentified developer"* or
+   *“phenoboard” is damaged and can’t be opened.
+You should move it to the Trash*

+This error happens because macOS applies strict security checks for programs downloaded from the Web.
+There are at least three ways of dealing with this.
+(Of course, do not move the app to the trash!)

-4. Open **System Settings → Privacy & Security**
+**1) Open System Settings → Privacy & Security**
-5. Scroll down — you'll see an **"Open Anyway"** button for this app
+- Scroll down — you'll see an **"Open Anyway"** button for this app
-6. Click **Open Anyway**, then confirm when prompted
+- Click **Open Anyway**, then confirm when prompted
-7. macOS will remember your choice — you won't have to do this again
+- macOS will remember your choice — you won't have to do this again

+**2) xattr**
+- run in Terminal: `xattr -cr /Applications/phenoboard.app`

+**3) System Settings**
+-  go to System Settings → Privacy & Security → click "Open Anyway"

 ## Installing on Windows